 It’s also important to remember that things can change.
 You may start having problems with foods you could tolerate before, or you may discover that you can now eat foods that were once problematic.

-calories and nutrients
+Count your calories and nutrients

 Over time, UC can make it hard for your body to absorb calories and nutrients from your food.
 This can lead to malnutrition and weight loss, especially when your symptoms flare up.

-You may also need to take multivitamins or carefully monitor the nutrient level of the foods you eat.
+You may also need to take multivitamins or carefully monitor the nutrient levels of the foods you eat.
 This will help you get enough calories, vitamins, and minerals to meet your body’s daily needs.

-salt and fat intake
+Watch your salt and fat intake

 Some medications used to treat UC can cause side effects if you eat too much sodium.
 For example, they may cause swelling and bloating.

-If you’re using corticosteroid drugs to treat UC, your doctor or dietitian may encourage you to eat a low-salt diet to help prevent water retention.
-They may also recommend a low-fat diet, especially during a flare.
+If you’re using corticosteroid drugs to treat UC, your doctor or dietitian may encourage you to eat a low salt diet to help prevent water retention.
+They may also recommend a low fat diet, especially during a flare.

-Cut back on
+Cut back on dairy

-If you have to eat foods that contain dairy or you’d prefer not to avoid them, take a lactase enzyme product when you eat them.
+If you have to eat foods that contain dairy or you do not want to avoid them altogether, take a lactase enzyme product when you eat them.
 This can help your body break down the milk sugar, or lactose, they contain without causing unwanted side effects.
-Talk with your doctor to learn if these products might be right for you.

-Fiber-rich foods, such as grains, vegetables, and fruit, are an important part of a balanced diet, but eating too much fiber can aggravate the bowels and make symptoms worse for some people with UC.
+Fiber-rich foods — such as grains, vegetables, and fruit — are an important part of a nutritious diet, but eating too much fiber can aggravate the bowels and make symptoms worse for some people with UC.

 Changing how you prepare fruits and vegetables may also make them easier to digest.
 Instead of eating them raw, try boiling, steaming, or baking them.

-Start a food
+Start a food diary

 The best way to learn how different foods affect you is to keep a food diary.
 Each day, record your meals, snacks, and everything you drink.
 Then, record any symptoms that follow.

 Take your food diary to appointments with your doctor or dietitian.
 Talk about possible connections between the foods you eat and the symptoms you experience.
 They may encourage you to eliminate foods that seem to trigger symptoms.

 If you have UC, informed dietary choices can make a big difference.
-Nutrition takes on special importance, especially since the disease can make it harder for your body to absorb calorie and nutrients.
+Nutrition takes on special importance, especially since the disease can make it harder for your body to absorb calories and nutrients.
 Choosing nutrient-rich foods is important.

 Avoiding trigger foods is also key.
 They can make your symptoms worse.
 They can even keep your body from properly absorbing calories and nutrients from the foods you eat.